cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 - Article 36 of the Family Code of the Philippines allows for the declaration of nullity of a marriage on the ground of psychological incapacity.
 This incapacity pertains to a party's inability to fulfill essential marital obligations at the time of marriage celebration.
 If a marriage is patently ill-equipped to cope with the complexities of marriage and if there is clear evidence of psychological incapacity, it may be declared void to preserve the essence of marriage as an institution.

 - An actual medical examination of the person concerned need not be resorted to if the totality of the evidence presented is sufficient to sustain a finding of psychological incapacity.
 The focus is on the evidence demonstrating the incapacity rather than strict medical proof.

+### PERSONALITY STRUCTURE:

+**ANTONIO**
+- Antonio's admission that he would always be cheating on his wife, indicating a lack of remorse or commitment to monogamy.
+- He is blaming Maribel's nagging and tactlessness for his infidelity, rather than taking responsibility for his actions.
+- Failure to show sincere remorse for his blatant infidelity and a lack of desire to change his behavior to save their marriage.

+**MARIBEL**
+- The discovery of Antonio's infidelity led to anger and a shift in her behavior from nurturing to rage.
+- Maribel's vengeful acts, such as sending vulgar fax messages and hateful letters, and evicting Antonio from the conjugal home.
+Her behavior, while aggressive, was largely a reaction to Antonio's philandering and was not present before their marriage.

 ## BAR Q & A: